Hyphie24/ShadowedUnitFrames-Mists/README.md

 This is **ONLY** for Cata/Mists Classic

-I take no credit in the creation/updates to SUF, this is just a fan fix for SUF 7/8 Update:
+I take no credit in the creation/updates to SUF, this is just a fan fix for SUF 7/9 update: last version 5.5.05 will be uploaded tonight, this *hopefully* be the final full release for MoP classic

+7/8 Update:
 Known issues: